Autonomous phase-sensitive radio-echo sounder theory#

 We first compute the frequency differences for each reflector:

-For each frequency difference we then generate a complex signal with that frequency:
+For each frequency difference we then generate a signal signal with that frequency:

 Finally, we sum them together to create one signal.